ElianFabian/GenericListAdapter/README.md

 ## Usage

+### SingleItemAdapter
-Let's define a simple **single item type adapter**!
+Let's define a simple **single-item type adapter**!
 In this case, we will create an adapter for simple arithmetic operations.

 We have this **data class** for the item:
 ```kt